dtr-org/unit-e/doc/build-osx.md

 Running
 -------

-Bitcoin Core is now available at `./src/bitcoind`
+unit-e is now available at `./src/bitcoind`

 Before running, it's recommended that you create an RPC configuration file.